TomK57/Mobile-device-for-deafblind-people/ESP32_Blind/README.md

         send all   -> sends every entered charcater including the special charcaters to all connected devices (standard mode after startup) send chars -> sends only the normal characters from the character set, special characters or commands are not send out so that the output text is not disturbed
+  > 'n' Send new line charater (cr/lf) to world
+  > 'z' add space character ' ' to text line
+  > 'e' Axecute previously stared text line (characters between the last new line commands. this can be used to process longer string comands also via
+        tick-device (see description below).
+Example: * n s * z # 1 # 0 # 0 * n  command line "s 100" is stored, than * e to change stabTime
+  > 'l' list alle connected devices with a given name to the world

 All the single character input can come from the DeafBlind tick-device, the socket communication (other connected devices or web browsers) or the serial interface.
 So DeafBlind people can "talk" to each other or with non DeafBlinds using thier tick-devices.